The-Poolz/Locked-pools/README.md

     )   external payable;
 ```

-### Creating array of pools with respect to finish time
+### Creating an array of pools with respect to finish time

 First of all, you have to approve amount of tokens to the Locked-Pools contract.
 After that, you should use CreatePoolsWrtTime() function.